ahisbrook/sg-recs-code-archaeology/CodeArchaeology.md

 Testing is important in general, but it is absolutely crucial to understanding legacy code.
 Using your automated testing frameworks is a key component to understanding your legacy codebase.

-Making sure the code is covered to your comfort level is also critical to working with legacy code.
+Making sure the code is covered to your comfort level is also crucial to working with legacy code.
 Writing tests for existing functionality is an exercise you should engage in frequently. **Once you are confident that the existing code is adequately covered, you can safely make changes to it.**

 - Use tests as your playground when trying to understand the codebase
 - Any "I wonder..." moment could and should lead to a test being written (e.g. "I wonder what would happen if I called methodX with valueY?" - write a test, see what happens, find the answer)